Unitech/gridcontrol/DOC.md

 ```

 This will SSH onto the server and will install and configure GridControl.
-*GRID_NAME* is a common identifier for each calcul units to link themselves.
+*GRID_NAME* is a common identifier for each node to link themselves.

-Provision as many server as needed, then to list each grid linked units do:
+Provision as many server as needed, then to list node in the grid:

 ```bash
 $ grid list
 ```

-If you need to execute commands / install softwares batch within each unit do:
+To execute/install a software on each Grid's node do:

 ```bash
 $ grid multissh <COMMAND>
 ```

-### Create
+### Interact with the Grid

+Now let's use the Grid.

-Now we have to create a project with this structure:
+We have to create a project with this structure:

 ```
 .